 3. The Irish Film Festival Australia takes no responsibility for any breach of copyright by other parities.

-4. The Entrant grants The Festival rights to exhibit The Work in Australia in:
+5. The Entrant grants The Festival rights to exhibit The Work in Australia and online via www.irishfilmfestival.com.au and via irish filmf festival australia's social media channels:

 b.
 Promotional purposes.

-5. The Irish Film Festival Australia staff and their immediate families may enter but will be ineligible for a prize.
+6. The Irish Film Festival Australia staff and their immediate families may enter but will not be ineligible for a prize.

 b.
 Further prizes to be advised